 Replacement dwelling, Welwyn,

-HAL were approached by the client to obtain planning permission for a replacement dwelling on green belt land in Welwyn.
+HAL was approached by the client to secure planning permission for a replacement dwelling on green belt land in Welwyn.
 The existing property was a dated bungalow.

-Following careful and lengthy negatiations with the local planning authority, planning permission was granted for a house with a slightly larger footprint and an increase in height to 1.5 storeys.
-The new dwelling is contemporary in style, finished in a crisp cream render, slate roof and dark grey window frames.
+Following careful and detailed negotiations with the local planning authority, planning permission was granted for a new house with a slightly larger footprint and an increase in height to 1.5 storeys.
+The contemporary design features a crisp cream render, slate roof, and dark grey window frames.

-Internally the ground floor has a spacious kitchen/dining area with plenty of glazing to view the countryside beyond.
-There is also a separate lounge, snug, walk in larder and utility/boot room.
-At first floor there are 4 bedrooms, all with en-suites, and a gallery overlooking the lounge.
-Feature windows to the front of the house add to the character of the front bedrooms.
+Inside, the ground floor offers a spacious kitchen and dining area with ample glazing to take in the surrounding countryside.
+There is also a separate lounge, snug, walk-in larder, and utility/boot room.
+On the first floor, four bedrooms each benefit from en-suite facilities, and a gallery overlooks the lounge below.
+Feature windows to the front of the house add character and enhance the front-facing bedrooms.

 'We approached Pam of Hertfordshire Architects over 2 years ago to help us obtain planning permission on a particularly sensitive site on green belt in the Welwyn countryside.
 The majority of applications on the road had been turned down so it was important that to us to employ a local architect with excellent knowledge.
 With careful interpretation and analysis of local planning policy she successfully obtained planning permission for a large detached new build.
 Pams expertise and advice had been greatly appreciated and look upon her as a friend.'
 Sharma family.